guillermoandrae/php-dynamodb/docs/operations.rst

 Executing Operations
 **************************
-You can easily create DynamoDB operations using a straightforward API.
+You can easily execute DynamoDB operations using a straightforward API.

 The DynamoDB Client Factory
 ############################